-Admission to the 2012 Balloon Fiesta is $8 for persons over the age of 12.
+Admission to the 2013 Balloon Fiesta is $8 for persons over the age of 12.
 Children 12 years old and under are admitted free.
 Park & Ride tickets are available to adults for $12, senior citizens for $10 and children under 12 for $6.
 Park & Ride tickets include general admission to the festival for one session, as well as a parking spot in a designated lot, and a bus ride that takes you from the lot directly to the Fiesta.
 General Parking at the Event is $10 per car.
 Also available is the All-Event Parking Pass for $50.
-Advance admission tickets are available in packs of five (5) as a Five-Event Ticket for $35, a $5 discount.
+Additionally, Park & Ride tickets can be purchased in advance online.
 Call 1-888-422-7277 extension 303 for ticket information, or purchase them at Balloon Fiesta's Gift Shop at 4401 Alameda Blvd.
 NE.
 Tickets are also sold at the buses that will take you from the remote Park and Ride lots to the Fiesta Park; tickets sold at the buses cost $20 apiece, however, and only credit cards are accepted.

 Getting Around the Park